-There are four (maybe four and half) things that worry me right now and they are all interconnected:
+There are four (maybe four and a half) things that worry me right now and they are all interconnected:

-First: The state of the US economy ~ the Financial Times reports that, “Productivity is set to fall in the US for the first time in more than three decades, raising the prospect of persistent wage stagnation and the risk of a further populist backlash.“
+First: The state of the US economy ~ the Financial Times reports that “Productivity is set to fall in the US for the first time in more than three decades, raising the prospect of persistent wage stagnation and the risk of a further populist backlash.“

 As a subset of this the capacity of the USA to continue to bear a disproportionately large share of the burden of defending the West against pressures from Russia, radical Islamists and China.